naturalnat/naturalnat.github.io/_posts/2019-08-13-cli_gem_portfolio_project.markdown

       def city_council
         city_council = Electedofficials::Official.all
         city_council.each.with_index(1) { |person, index| puts "#{index}. #{person.name} \n Profile Page: #{person.url}" }
-        puts "Would you like more information on a Council Memeber?
+        puts "Would you like more information on a Council Member?
 Type 'yes' for more info or 'exit' to exit" input = gets.strip.downcase
         if input == 'yes'
           puts 'Please enter the number corresponding to the CM to get more info'